 Rush Limbaugh says they don’t oppose it because they want to be invited to the right parties and praised in the liberal media.

-But on this, our Rush is wrong.
-Rush is a man of Principles; but he doesn’t understand the Constitution.
-So he doesn’t see that the spineless ones also don’t understand it; and that their failure to oppose the progressives stems from their lack of any Standard to guide them.
+But Rush doesn’t know the Constitution.
+So he doesn’t see that the spineless ones also don’t know it; and that their failure to oppose the progressives stems from their lack of any Standard to guide them.

 In other words, the spineless Republicans don’t know what the alternative is to the progressive agenda.
 They don’t know that Our Constitution created a Congress with limited and enumerated powers.
 They don’t know that the President’s powers are “carefully limited; both in … extent and …duration” 2 They don’t understand that limited civil government is morally superior to a fascist dictatorship.
 Since they don’t understand these things, they are buffeted here and there by winds which progressives blow.